 A Moscow court has rejected WSJ reporter Evan Gershkovich's detention appeal

-The hearing marked the first time the 31-year-old Wall Street Journal reporter had been seen in public since he was detained by Russian security agents while on a reporting trip in the Ural mountain city of Yekaterinburg.
+Tuesday's hearing marked the first time the 31-year-old Wall Street Journal reporter was seen in public since the initial hours following his detention by Russian security agents while he was on a reporting trip in the Ural mountain city of Yekaterinburg.

-Journalists were allowed briefly into the court room, where Gershkovich was could be seen inside a glass cage dressed in a plaid blue shirt and jeans chatting with his lawyers.
+Journalists were allowed briefly into the court room, where Gershkovich could be seen inside a glass cage, dressed in a plaid blue shirt and jeans, chatting with his lawyers and occasionally smiling at onlookers.
+Burly masked Federal Security Service officers flanked the defendant cage.

-U.S. Ambassador to Russia Lynne Tracy was also present for portions of the closed hearing.
-Following the ruling, Tracy repeated U.S. government calls for Gershkovich's immediate release
+U.S. Ambassador to Russia Lynne Tracy was also present for portions of the otherwise closed hearing.
+Following the ruling, Tracy repeated U.S. government calls for Gershkovich's immediate release.

 "I can report that he is in good health and remains strong despite his circumstances," Tracy said.

+Gershkovich and his employers have vehemently rejected the espionage charges — which carry up to 20 years in prison in Russia.

+"He would like to fight and prove that he is not guilty," says Maria Korchagina, one of the lawyers representing Gershkovich.

-Gershkovich's lawyers said he would appeal the court's finding — but indicated the next hearing would come no sooner than late May.
+Korchagina told NPR her client will appeal the court's ruling but suggested the next hearing would come no sooner than late May.

+"He's very glad for the huge support he's gotten from everybody," Korchagina said.

-For now, Gershkovich remains in a cell at Moscow's Lefortovo prison, where he's been busy reading books like Leo Tolstoy's classic War and Peace, watching cooking shows, and answering letters from well-wishers from around the globe.
+Until then, Gershkovich will remain in a cell at Moscow's Lefortovo prison, where his lawyers say he's been reading books like Leo Tolstoy's classic War and Peace, watching cooking shows and answering letters from well-wishers around the globe.

-The U.S. State Department has labelled Gershkovich "wrongfully detained" — a designation that provides the government more leeway in negotiating the journalist's release.
+The U.S. State Department has labeled Gershkovich "wrongfully detained" — a designation that initiates government efforts to secure his release.

 "Journalism is not a crime," State Department spokesman Vedant Patel said in a statement last week.
 "We call for the Russian Federation to immediately release Mr. Gershkovich."